+(a) What are the difficulties and challenges facing your organisation in promoting legal aid services?
 The numbers of public legal attorneys are few while the numbers of cases conducted by each public attorney are too many.
 Perhaps the salary of public legal aid attorneys is also a challenge.
+But the legal aid system in Finland is very good.